 DO read the fine print of your mattress warranty—scan your warranty for any combination of the terms "floor bed mattress" as floor use may void coverage.
 Even if floor use doesn’t affect the warranty, we recommend consulting the mattress manufacturer for floor use guidelines.

 DO NOT set up your mattress without cleaning the area where it will be placed.
 If there is carpet or a rug, vacuum and steam clean to remove buildup in the fibers.
 On hard surfaces, vacuum, mop, and use a disinfectant cleaning product to sanitize.
 Make sure the surface is completely dry before setting up the mattress.

-DO check out our tips for cleaning a mattress (link to how to clean your mattress post), and if you want to keep critters out, consider using a protective cover (link to protective cover post).
+DO check out our tips for cleaning a mattress, and if you want to keep critters out, consider using a protective cover.
 When a mattress is closer to the ground, it’s more accessible to dust mites, bed bugs, dirt, ants, and spiders.

 DO NOT take a risk with mold and mildew.
 Putting a mattress directly on any surface can limit circulation and trap moisture, especially in humid areas.

 DO securely prop your mattress against a wall every week for a few hours (at the minimum).
 This allows the bottom of the mattress to breathe and reduces moisture buildup.
 In extremely humid regions, you may need to do this more often.
 Every time you prop the mattress up, we suggest doing a quick clean up of the area where it sits.